-Download an Expression of Interest form.
-Please read the information in this section before applying or contact GCTF@alzheimersresearchuk.org for more information.
+Please read the information on this webpage before applying or contact GCTF@alzheimersresearchuk.org for more information.

 Alzheimer’s Research UK covers any directly incurred costs within the terms of the award Contract.
 Payments of the grant are to be made quarterly in arrears following the receipt of authorised invoices.